open-telemetry/opentelemetry-dotnet-contrib/.github/ISSUE_TEMPLATE/comp_exporter_geneva.md

 **What is the expected behavior?**

-What did you expect to see?
+What do you expect to see?

 **What is the actual behavior?**